RubyAShi/magneticVortex/README.md

 # but can be easily adapted for a bulk Abrikosov vortex
 # function getVortex is adapted from a Matlab code by John R. Kirtley
 # PhysRevLett.92.157006 shows why the exact Fourier term is chosen as well as shows experimental vortex images
+# Sample commands can be found in main.py
+# Example simulation results can be found in the .pdf file